-Nearly all aerobatic maneuvers involve some segment(s) of inverted flight, so to keep progressing, you need to develop proficiency with inverted flight.
+Regardless of the type of airplane you fly, whether it’s a warbird, an EDF jet of a Piper Cub, nearly all aerobatic maneuvers involve some inverted flight.
+So to keep improving your flight skills, you need to develop proficiency with inverted flight.
 To start, let’s do away with the often repeated reference to the elevator being reversed when the plane is upside-down.
 It is that kind of thinking that causes people to become confused and second-guess themselves, or worse!
 A much simpler and more effective approach is to remember that you will always push forward-elevator during inverted flight.
 If the plane descends, push harder (you are not pushing enough).
 When it climbs, push less (you are pushing too much).
 The ailerons, of course, work the same whether upright or inverted.

 Learning to fly inverted is also easier if you throttle back to a more moderate airspeed.
 Not only will you have more time to think, but a lower airspeed also will require you to push more forward-elevator to hold the plane level and thus provide a greater range of feel for the elevator.
 It’s also smart to enter the first few attempts from a slight climb to reduce your initial anxiety.
 As your confidence and technique improve, you can gradually increase throttle to start achieving the airspeeds needed for aerobatics, and the climbing entry can be gradually eliminated.